jmlew/microfrontends-base-v1/README.md

 See [here](https://www.npmjs.com/package/ngx-build-plus) for details.

 Note: Until using Ivy as the CLI builder, do not lazy load modules.

-Note: to ensure assets are accessible set the outputPath to that of the shell in the build options, and glob all files with input as the app's asset loc and output to '/assets', then set the --output-path flag in the build rule defined in package.json to the app subdir within the shell dir.

 ### Build React Apps